-Following completion of the SOW, IMed shall not compete with CCS through the re-sale of the Custom Software or derivative products without prior written approval of CCS.

-CCS confirms that a portion of its proprietary software utilizes a [Subject to a request for confidential treatment; Separately filed with the Commission].
+- (x) Following completion of the SOW, IMed shall not compete with CCS through the re-sale of the Custom Software or derivative products without prior written approval of CCS. - (xi) CCS confirms that a portion of its proprietary software utilizes a [Subject to a request for confidential treatment; Separately filed with the Commission].
 The framework and its source code are licensed under an [Subject to a request for confidential treatment; Separately filed with the Commission].
 CCS is not of the opinion that this software is classified as open source but has disclosed this for the certainty of compliance.

-Estimated Payment Schedule.
+2) Estimated Payment Schedule.

-It is estimated that IMed will pay CCS six hundred and fifty thousand US dollars (\$650,000) for design of a Windows Operating System ECG management software that will allow an ECGs recorder from the IMed Device to be viewed and analyzed with the option for an ECG report, with each tranche being payable only upon completion of the corresponding items in accordance with the following schedule (which is intended to be sequential:
+It is estimated that IMed will pay CCS [Subject to a request for confidential treatment; Separately filed with the Commission]US dollars (\$[Subject to a request for confidential treatment; Separately filed with the Commission]) for design of a Windows Operating System ECG management software that will allow an ECGs recorder from the IMed Device to be viewed and analyzed with the option for an ECG report, with each tranche being payable only upon completion of the corresponding items in accordance with the following schedule (which is intended to be sequential: